 We are currently confirming all of our exhibition slots and academic conferences

-Bryden Centre Students and Supervisors will be attending 14th Conference on Sustainable Development of Energy, Water and Environment Systems (SDEWES)
+Bryden Centre Students and Supervisors attended 14th Conference on Sustainable Development of Energy, Water and Environment Systems (SDEWES)

 Bryden Summer School 2019